wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-writing.md

 * But it might not for you.
 So take some time to figure out what type of learning method works for you.
 For some people, online text based courses really help.
 For others, YouTube videos.
 Some people simply don't really learn very well on their own and should seek a mentor to pair program with.
 It is very important to learn how you learn best, because although the information you need to know won't change, the style you best absorb it is completely individual to you.

-Resources for the Skills Required of a QA Engineer
+## Resources for the Skills Required of a QA Engineer

-Fundamental Computing Skill and Software Engineering skills
+### Fundamental Computing Skill and Software Engineering skills

-Prior Training

 * There are things that a computing degree will teach you that you can definitely learn yourself, in your own time.
 But you are going to have to learn them one way or another.
 Things like basic programming, how computers work, concurrency, how databases work, how the web works, technical communication skills including writing and presenting information, the basics of complexity theory etc etc.